Towards a mobile quantitative phase imaging microscope with smartphone phase-detection sensors: Experiment

-Since the actual phase gradient of the microbeads diverges at the bead edges, the simulation calculates the gradient by applying finite differentiation with a 2~$\mu\mathrm{m}$ sampling step at the image plane, corresponding to the microlens size of a $2 \times 2$ pixel group.
+As the actual phase gradient of the microbeads diverges at the bead edges, the simulation computes the gradient by applying finite differentiation with a 2~$\mu\mathrm{m}$ sampling step at the image plane, corresponding to the microlens size of a $2 \times 2$ pixel group.
 The normalized differential signals exhibit strong agreement with the simulated results after scaling under low-coherence illumination ($\sigma = 1.16$).
 This confirms the linear relationship between the actual phase gradient and the normalized differential signals at the sensor center, consistent with the simulation.
 The phase reconstruction is then performed according to Eq.~(\ref{eq13}), following the workflow shown in Fig.~\ref{fig1}c.
 At $\sigma = 1.16$, the reconstructed phase map matches the theoretical prediction.
-As $\sigma$ decreases, however, $\bar{\gamma}_x$ and $\bar{\gamma}_y$ become noisier, and the agreement between the reconstructed phase derived from these signals and the ideal spherical gradient shape deteriorates.
+As $\sigma$ decreases, however, $\bar{\gamma}_x$ and $\bar{\gamma}_y$ become more noisy, and the agreement between the reconstructed phase (derived from these signals) and the ideal spherical gradient shape degrades.

 Additionally, we investigated this effect for different immersion media in Fig.~S1, corresponding to various refractive index differences.
-The agreement between the theoretical phase and the reconstructed phase of microbeads immersed in all different media degraded with increasing illumination coherence.
-Theoretically, higher coherence leads to stronger diffraction, which distorts the reconstructed phase structure of the microbead, and this effect becomes more pronounced at larger refractive index contrasts.
-In addition, high coherence can lead to significant artifacts from coherent scattering by out-of-plane structures~\cite{3_tian_quantitative_2015}.
+For microbeads immersed in all tested immersion media, the agreement between the theoretical phase and the reconstructed phase degraded with increasing illumination coherence.
+Theoretically, higher coherence leads to stronger diffraction, which distorts the reconstructed phase structure of the microbead, and this effect becomes more pronounced for larger refractive index contrasts.
+Moreover, high coherence can introduce significant artifacts arising from coherent scattering by out-of-plane structures~\cite{3_tian_quantitative_2015}.
 These results indicate that using lower-coherence illumination is beneficial for achieving more reliable phase detection, provided that the coherence length remains larger than the size of the $2 \times 2$ pixel group, which ensures repeatability of the phase measurement.